 Instructions

-- Add the flour mixture and buttermilk alternately, mixing well after each addition.
+- Add the dry ingredients and buttermilk alternately, mixing well after each addition.
 Add the food coloring and mix on low until well combined.

 For the frosting: